Judge by the data

 Not only is the widespread proliferation of Android and iOS devices changing the way that customers make purchases, it is changing the way merchants have to present their products and services.

 We are all aware now that the days of visiting brick-and-mortar stores are in decline; likewise, we are also experiencing the slow but steady eclipse of the desktop operating system by mobile platforms.

-These shifts are putting those of us in the online marketing biz in a position to bring in more revenue, provided we make sure that our companies' online content is ready to receive all those on-the-go-shoppers; a fact that we are all wise to address upfront.
+These shifts are putting those of us digital marketing in a position to bring in more revenue, provided we make sure that our companies' content is ready to receive all those on-the-go-shoppers; a fact that we are all wise to address upfront.